Saturday, August 16, 2025

 There is a lot of spiritual information intertwined within the stars.
 When it comes to the Nakshatras, it's the Nakshatra occupied by the Moon that is primary and considered sacrosanct.
 The whole 'Tara' sequence originates based on which Nakshatra the Moon is placed in one's birth horoscope.
 The planet Moon after all is the imprint and denotes the signification of the mind.
 It governs our thoughts, emotions and actions.
 Moon is the Body that nurtures us and instils a feeling of care, longing and sensitivity.
 It also has an element of freewill and there is a popular tamil saying that goes "விதியை மதியால் வெல்லலாà®®்" or "Vidhiyai Madhiyaal Vellalaam" which translates as what cannot be overcome by destiny can be won over by one's mind (Moon).
 Even from the tutelage of a Horoscope, two of the most important timing events viz Dasa Bukthi which expounds the sequence of important time periods and Transits which are the planets circulating signs currently in operation within the zodiac is reckoned mainly from the Moon.
 Having established this framework, let's go about seeing how it needs to be played out.

-First up sharing all the divine enclosures incorporated within each Nakshatra such as the Deity, God to worship, birth star temples, Siddhar or Rishi to take obeisance, associated Bhairava, connected Mantra, offering (Dhanyam), type of Abhishekham etc. After the listing of this information, we will take a look at how best one can invoke the divine having been born in a particular Nakshatra with a specific illustration and also look at the Navatara sequence to understand the results provided by each of the 27 Tara's.
+First up sharing all the divine enclosures incorporated within each Nakshatra such as the Deity, God to worship, birth star temples, Siddhar or Rishi to take obeisance, form of Ganapathy, associated Bhairava, connected Mantra, offering (Dhanyam), type of Abhishekham etc. After the listing of this information, we will take a look at how best one can invoke the divine having been born in a particular Nakshatra with a specific illustration and also look at the Navatara sequence to understand the results provided by each of the 27 Tara's.

 Divine Results for 27 Nakshatras